Image by Patricia Recourt.

 She has published research in the book Climate Governance in the Developing World (Held, Roger & Nag, 2013) and completed a distinguished Master's dissertation exploring the psychology of climate change messaging.
 She was also an instructor at Fleming College for the Environmental Visual Communications post-graduate program taught at the Royal Ontario Museum for several years.

-Dani is currently working on projects with National Geographic, Patagonia, Globe and Mail, and the Safina Centre, and is working on her first book.
-She is also working on a fine art body of work called The Mother Earth Verses.
+Dani is currently working on projects with National Geographic, the Guardian, Patagonia, Globe and Mail, and the Safina Centre, and is working on her first book.

 SPEAKER